San Beda Red Lions basketball: Dynasty

-In the 21st century, the Red Lions have qualified to 14 consecutive Finals, from 2006 to 2019, where they defeated the PCU Dolphins to end their 28-year title drought.
+In the 21st century, the Red Lions have qualified to 14 consecutive Finals, from 2006 to 2019.
+This was after a successful "End 28 at 82" run where they defeated the PCU Dolphins to end their 28-year title drought during the NCAA Season 82.
+The iconic team coached by Koy Banal the Red Lions were led by Yousif Aljamal, Ogie Menor and Nigerian import Samuel Ekwe.
 The next year, they matched the 1977–78 team by winning back-to-back titles defeating the Letran Knights.
 The Red Lions made it three consecutive titles in 2008, beating the JRU Heavy Bombers.
-Coached by Frankie Lim starting in 2007, the Red Lions were led by Yousif Aljamal, Ogie Menor and Nigerian import Samuel Ekwe.

 The Red Lions were now gunning for a fourth consecutive title, but were stopped by San Sebastian in 2009.
 The Red Lions won the next two Finals match-ups against the Stags.
 In the basketball offseason, the Red Lions men's basketball team were involved in a brawl with the San Sebastian women's volleyball team; this led to the NCAA suspending Lim for two years.
 Lim left the Red Lions and was replaced by Ronnie Magsanoc.
 With players like Garvo Lanete, Borgie Hermida and American import Sudan Daniel, Magsanoc coached the team to a convincing Finals decider against Letran.
 Boyet Fernandez replaced Magsanoc in the next season, and won two more titles, in 2013 with a rematch against Letran, and in 2014 against the Arellano Chiefs.
 This five-year title run matched San Sebastian's domination from 1993 to 1997.

 Seeking an unprecedented sixth straight championship in 2015, the Red Lions, now coached by Jamike Jarin, faced Letran anew in the Finals, the Knights won, and stopped San Beda's title run at five.
 The team would return in the Finals in 2016, against the Chiefs; bannered by Robert Bolick, Javee Mocon and Finals MVP Arnaud Noah of Cameroon, Jarin clinched his first NCAA title against Arellano.
 Fernandez returned in 2017, and won two consecutive titles against the Lyceum Pirates, being reinforced by the Cameroonian Donald Tankoua.

-In their 21st consecutive Finals appearance, the 2020 Red Lions faced the last team that defeated them in the Finals in Letran.
+In their 21st Finals appearance, the 2020 Red Lions faced the last team that defeated them in the Finals in Letran.
 The Knights won in the Finals in three games.
 Due to the COVID pandemic, the NCAA did not hold the basketball events in the 2020 season, and played the 2021 tournament in early 2022.
 San Beda were upended by the Mapua Cardinals in the elimination round and entered the playoffs without the twice-to-beat advantage.
 The Cardinals eliminated the San Beda, snapping their Finals streak at 14 years.
 Management decided not to renew Fernandez's contract, and hired Yuri Escueta to replace him.
+Escueta coached the Red Lions to another Final Four appearance, but failed to progress to the Finals, losing out to the Benilde Blazers.
+On his second campaign, Escueta led the Red Lions to a third seed finish after the eliminations, then upset the Lyceum Pirates in the semifinals.
+San Beda won the title in three games, defeating the #1 seed Mapua Cardinals.